 I stared at them in some shock, never having expected beings of the future to be rude.
 “Where do you live?
 Do you have a home?”

 “Take him home!”
 Soon they were all bouncing up and down.
 “Take him home!
 Take him home!”

 They started herding me in a particular direction, though all I could see was foliage all around.
 I glanced back toward the machine, determined to try and recall where it was so I could return to it when need be.

 Before long, the foliage decreased and opened up onto a small valley.
-Below were large rectangular structures, glinting like metal in the sun, set in a gigantic circle about a huge domed building with a bell encased at the top.
+Below were large rectangular structures, glinting like metal in the sun, set in a gigantic circle about a vast domed building with a bell encased at the top.
 As they came closer, I noticed that porches were attached to many of the strange metal edifices, with rocking chairs sitting inside them.
 These must be futuristic homes.

 Rusting sculptures sat in front of some of the houses mounted on what appeared to be large blocks.
-Dogs of all ages and sizes lay lazily on the porches or amidst the odd sculptures.
+Dogs of all ages and sizes lay lazily on the porches or amidst the unique sculptures.
 Cows and a few bulls roamed the area without fear.
 A few even wore hats.

-The smell of cooking meat suffused the air.
-Meat and something sweeter, something which I could not identify.
-The children led me around the large dome to where an open walled structure rested.
+The smell of cooking meat suffused the air: meat and something sweeter, something which I could not identify.
+The children led me around the large dome to where an open-walled structure rested.
 The building was full of people, all busily tending fires set in small black grills, vegetables and meat cooking away, gobs of a reddish substance smeared over all of them.

 “Who that?”
 This came from an old bent man who spotted us first.